 Define your ideal audience, your business objectives (both short and long-term), as well as your values.
 This, in itself, requires a lot of thought and vast research about your competition.

 Pinpoint what it is, exactly, that you like about them.
 Is it the color, the font style, the placement?
-Try to apply these points you like things in your own new way.
+Try to apply the points you like in your own new way.

 Don’t ever design a logo with a particular style just because it’s what all the popular business owners in your niche seem to be doing!

 Try to stay as original as possible to YOU, and don’t allow yourself to be influenced by trends.
 This will help you attract the audience you want.